michael2012z/BitBible/markdown/KJV/files/Lev.md

 39. Then the priest shall look: and, behold, if the bright spots in the skin of their flesh be darkish white; it is a freckled spot that groweth in the skin; he is clean.

-40. And the man whose hair is fallen off his head, he is bald; yet is he clean.hair…: Heb. head is pilled
+40. And the man whose hair is fallen off his head, he is bald; yet is he clean.

 41. And he that hath his hair fallen off from the part of his head toward his face, he is forehead bald: yet is he clean.